astronomer/airflow-guides/guides/airflow-components.md

 _How everything fits together_

-At the core,  Airflow consists of 4 core components:
+At the core, Apache Airflow consists of 4 core components:

 **Webserver:** Airflow's UI.

-At it's core, this is just a Flask app that displays the status of your jobs and provides an interface to interact with the database and reads logs from a remote file store (S3, Google Cloud Storage, AzureBlobs, ElasticSearch etc.).
+At its core, this is just a Flask app that displays the status of your jobs and provides an interface to interact with the database and reads logs from a remote file store (S3, Google Cloud Storage, AzureBlobs, ElasticSearch etc.).

 **Scheduler:** This is responsible for scheduling jobs.

 It is a multithreaded Python process that uses the DAG object with the state of tasks in the metadata database to decide what tasks need to be run, when they need to be run, and where they are run.

 **Executor:** The mechanism by which work actually gets done.

-There are a few different varieties of executors, each wtih their own strengths and weaknesses.
+There are a few different varieties of executors,each wtih their own strengths and weaknesses.

 **Metadata Database:** A database (usually Postgres, but can be anything with SQLAlchemy support) that powers how the other components interact.
 The scheduler stores and updates task statuses, which the webserver then uses to display job information